bebbo-zz/vuebaseline/README.md

 - buttons in display only when logged in (evtl this has to go into the store right away) because it is also in the router

-- prices in better number format

 # not highest priority
 - diagrams on sells and profit overview
-- search and tags
 - user authentication email https://firebase.google.com/docs/auth/web/email-link-auth
     (some whitelisting of url is necessary)

 ```